 A web scraping tool will load the URLs given by the users and render the entire website.
 As a result, you can extract any web data with simple point-and-click and file in a feasible format into your computer without coding.

 For example, you might want to extract posts and comments from Twitter.
 All you have to do is to paste the URL to the scraper, select desired posts and comments and execute.
-Therefore, it saves time and effort from the mundane work of copy-and-paste.

 How did web scraping all start?